Farm To Fork

 Grown Local Luncheon: You’ve seen where it’s grown.
 Now taste the fresh difference.
 Receive a market basket of local foods after lunch.

-Save Room for Dessert: Our last stop after lunch will be a visit to the Bird-in-Hand Bakery & Cafe, where we make our artisan ice cream – be sure to try our new flavor, Very Berry Cheesecake!
+Save Room for Dessert: Our last stop after lunch will be a visit to the Bird-in-Hand Bakery & Cafe, where we make our artisan ice cream – be sure to try our spring flavor, Orange Sunrise Swirl!